 How Do You Apply to Yale Young Global Scholars?

 You can access the YYGS application on their website.
 The YYGS application opens in September.
-The early action deadline is in mid-November, and the regular decision deadline is in mid-January.
-Those who apply early action will get their admission decision by late December and must decide if they want to attend by early January.
-Those who apply regular decision will get their admission decision by mid-March and need to make a decision to attend by early April.
+The early action deadline is in early November, and the regular decision deadline is in mid-January.
+Those who apply early action will get their admission decision by mid-December and must decide if they want to attend by early January.
+Those who apply regular decision will get their admission decision by mid-March and need to make a decision to attend by mid-March as well.
 When you accept, you must pay the (non-refundable) tuition deposit.
-Here are the current deadlines.
-(Note that on-campus YYGS programs have been cancelled for 2020 due to the coronavirus.)
+Here are the current deadlines:

 If you decide to apply, first make sure you meet their eligibility criteria, which is mainly that, by the start of the program, you'll be at least 16 years old, a current high school sophomore or junior (or the international equivalent), have fluent or nearly-fluent English skills, and haven't participated in previous YYGS sessions.